mplefort/web_dev_learning/PERN_YelpClone/Readme.md

 Context provider component - propso all components have access to state

-### Fetching Data from Backend
+### Fetching Data from Backend - store them in

 1. Terminal setup
-   - server dir install axios for api calls to backend.
+   - client dir install axios for api calls to backend.
 Prefered for better formatting
    - other option is fetch api
 2. Directory in src/api/restaurantfinder.js
    - `import axios from "axios"`